ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 ## Reviewed execution lock

-`package_workflow_action_lock.json` binds the current 960 registered package workflows and all 22 batch wrappers to an offline-reviewed dependency inventory.
+`package_workflow_action_lock.json` binds the current 961 registered package workflows and all 22 batch wrappers to an offline-reviewed dependency inventory.
-The guarded migration pins 1,130 GitHub Action uses, pins the three job/service containers to multi-architecture OCI index digests with confirmed Linux Arm64 manifests, disables persisted checkout credentials, and narrows workflow permissions.
+The reviewed inventory pins 1,131 GitHub Action uses, pins the three job/service containers to multi-architecture OCI index digests with confirmed Linux Arm64 manifests, disables persisted checkout credentials, and narrows workflow permissions.
 The validator also binds the resulting workflow-set and exact-run